 2. Get More Experience

 It is time to put more effort and action into areas where you have to grow.
 Get projects which will help you to acquire the required knowledge.
-If you are a Project Manager without experience, it is always better to start with smaller projects and gain as much experience as possible.
+If you are a Project Manager without experience, starting with smaller projects and gaining as much experience is always better.
 Do not be afraid to make mistakes and always learn from them.
 You can volunteer in various organizations and take up more responsibilities and develop your organizational skills.
 Develop process and people management skills in these small-scale projects and become better and ready to handle bigger projects.

 3. Learn about Project Management